Best times to buy a car

 - New Year’s Eve

-To avoid wasting your entire holiday, do all your prep work in advance.
+To avoid wasting your entire holiday car shopping, do all your research in advance.
 Get your financing pre-approved, test drive your favorite models and narrow it down to your top choice.
 That way, when the holiday promotion rolls around, you can zip in and out of the dealership as fast as possible.

 3. Sundays and Tuesdays are good, too